Corporate tax measures

 The Program Law of 27 December 2012 also provides additional technical clarifications on the calculation of the excessive premiums under the final regime.
 Under the final regime “death insurance premiums” are no longer taken into account to determine whether the threshold is exceeded and are thus no longer subject to the 1.5% special contribution.

-Under the final regime, and contrary to the transitional regime, internal pension accruals and certain “keyman” insurance agreements will be taken into account for the calculation of the amount in excess of the € 30,000 threshold and would be subject to the 1.5% special contribution.
+Under the final regime, and contrary to the transitional regime, internal pension accruals and certain “keyman” insurance agreements are taken into account for the calculation of the amount in excess of the € 30,000 threshold and would be subject to the 1.5% special contribution.